openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

 The table below shows examples of text-generation Language Models with different optimization settings in a data-free setup, where no dataset is used at the optimization step.
-The Perplexity metric is measured on `Lambada OpenAI dataset <https://github.com/openai/gpt-2/issues/131#issuecomment-497136199>`__.
+The Perplexity metric is measured on the `Lambada OpenAI dataset <https://github.com/openai/gpt-2/issues/131#issuecomment-497136199>`__.

 .. list-table::
    :widths: 40 55 25 25